MarCza1992/StepMania-.ssc-or-.sm-files-extractor-project/README.md

 **C++, MySQL, Power BI**

 ## Description:
-In this project, I used my own custom packs created for the game StepMania.
+In this project, I used my own custom packs created for the rhythm game StepMania.

 The program, written in C++, extracts all necessary information from .ssc files to a ChartsData.txt and NotesData.txt files.
 An .ssc file is used in the rhythm game StepMania; in short, each individual file stores all information about a song and its corresponding chart.